pedrotmr/crypto-tools/README.md

 # Crypto Tools

 This application allow users to track the top trending cryptocurrencies out there, get a detailed price chart, and track their Metamask Wallet balance.
-Users can also send and swap erc20tokens from the Ethereum newtork.
+Users can also send and swap tokens from the Ethereum newtork.

 You can check the deployed version at: https://web3-dapp-iota.vercel.app/